littledivy/drop/README.md

 Manage your programs resource memory.
 Check out its [impact on memory usage](#impact)

+> **Do not use in production** - A lot of the code depends on internal Deno APIs that can change anytime.
+Intead, consider consuming your resources (like `await response.arrayBuffer()` on `Response`) to free up memory.

 ### Impact

 Here we have a long running loop pinging a local server.
 The request is stored